-As a result of several compounding factors including the pandemic, labour shortages have been becoming more prevalent in the food sector and beyond.
-The Canadian seafood industry is no exception, and is finding it increasingly difficult to find sufficient labour for harvesting and processing, especially with an aging workforce with the average age of 60 and many due to retire in the coming years.
-Employers are also faced with incoming increases to premium rates to Employment Insurance (EI) as a result of government programs offered to aid workers during the pandemic.
+As a result of several compounding factors including the pandemic and an aging workforce, labour shortages have been becoming more prevalent in the food sector and beyond.
+The Canadian seafood industry is no exception, and is finding it increasingly difficult to find sufficient labour for harvesting and processing.
+It is expected that the sector will require over 7,300 new hires to fill vacancies caused by both expansion and replacement (retirements and deaths) between 2023 and 2030.

+Employers have also been faced with increases to premium rates to Employment Insurance (EI) due to government programs offered to aid workers during the pandemic.
+It is a welcome sight that Budget 2024 outlined a potential decrease in the EI premium from \$1.66 to \$1.62 remaining constant through to 2031.